By Reid Beloni,

 Flavor fatigue is another issue that crops up during long gravel events.
-The best sports nutrition products in the world can’t do you any good if you leave them in your pocket, and sometimes what you need is a new or different flavor or texture to incentivize you to reach back into that pocket.
+The best sports nutrition products in the world can’t do you any good if you leave them in your pocket.
+Sometimes you need a new or different flavor or texture to incentivize you to reach back into that pocket.
 Ideally, you should have a range of foods you know work for you, including options that are sweet, salty or savory, crunchy, or soft.
 Then you can look for these options in aid stations or make sure they are all in your drop bags or with your personal support crew.

-Keep checking in on your pace frequently, as you’ll need to adjust your effort based on how you feel, the heat, the wind direction and speed, and how far you’ve traveled.
+Keep checking in on your pace frequently.
+You’ll need to adjust your effort several times, based on how you feel, the heat, the wind direction and speed, and how far you’ve traveled.
 Don’t be afraid to slow down when you’re in a rough period.
 But similarly, don’t be afraid to go fast when you feel great.
 Add a pacing assessment to your “to do” list every time you eat food or drink.